 Every player in Monopoly must have a token – a playing piece that they will use to move around the board.
 There are eight included with the game – the race car, the top hat, the thimble, the dog, the battleship, the cat, the penguin and the rubber ducky.

-However while these are included for your convenience, you don’t have to use one of these playing pieces.
+However, while these are included for your convenience, you don’t have to use one of these playing pieces.
 You can use any token to represent yourself, as long as it fits on the board and you can easily tell that it is yours.
+The rules for Monopoly don’t stop you from using something personal to you.

 5. Find the dice